mikinko/HuggingFace_WFX/README.md

 Native Total Commander file system plugin for browsing Hugging Face models, organizations, collections, and repository files as a virtual folder tree.
+It has been built using claude/codex AI.
+Hope you find it usefull.

 `hf_wfx` is a single `.wfx64` plugin for 64-bit Total Commander on Windows.
 It does not require Python, Git LFS, or a separate runtime.